Skip to main content

 Private health insurance similarly does not typically cover cosmetic labiaplasty, though some policies may cover part of the hospital facility fee if the procedure is performed in a private hospital.
 Check your policy details directly with your insurer.

-Payment Plans for Labiaplasty
+Paying for Labiaplasty

 Questions to Ask About Cost at Your Consultation